 In general, lawmakers try to formulate laws that are consistent with morality.
 However, there can be conflicts between the law and morality for the following reasons:

-• Encouraging some moral standards into law should be unenforceable.
+- Encouraging some moral standards to be made law should be unenforceable.

 Also Read: What is Research Methodology?: The Ultimate Engineer’s Guide